Title: Eat Pray Love

 I always thought I had empathy and sympathy for others, but reading this book has taught me that I have those feelings in limited supply.
 I have never been married, so of course I have never been divorced, so I can never relate to the pain and suffering Liz had to endure to leave her marriage.
 However, jumping head first into a serious relationship with someone when you’re not even close to signing those papers sounds like the most unhealthy thing a person can do.
 Maybe your time would be better spent going to therapy to figure out why you need to always be in relationships.
 Every time I started to relate and empathize with Liz, she would once again become an annoying neurotic hot mess, and I would become a side-eyeing hater who can’t stop hard sighing and rolling my eyes.
 There’s a reason all the countries Liz chooses to visit start with the letter “I” because we all know the “I” in “TEAM” is in the a-hole and you can’t spell “team” without “me”.
 Le sigh, I know…I’m doing the most, but so is ya girl Liz.

-I cannot believe this book was a best-seller and a top fave of Oprah because I didn’t feel moved by any of Liz’s mis-adventures.
+I cannot believe Eat Pray Love was a best-seller and a top fave of Oprah because I didn’t feel moved by any of Liz’s mis-adventures.
 It’s unfortunate because I had high hopes as someone who also lives with wanderlust.

 The Final Grade

-Burn It: It took nearly 2 months to finish a book that was less than 500 pages.
+Burn It: It took nearly 2 months to finish Eat Pray Love, even though this book is less than 500 pages.
+I am a slow reader because of my busy work schedule, but that’s still saying a lot.
 Need we say more?